camillekokoko/matters-data-challenge/README.md

 **Requirements**:

 1. Extract estimation for restaurant survival rate at different year.
-2. Make predictions of restaurant survival rate based on number of year and other features, estimate and visualize error/precision of prediction.
+2. Make predictions of restaurant survival rate based on number of year and other features, estimate or visualize error/precision of prediction.
-3. Classify restaurants into groups, and form initial hypothesis that explans the survival rate differences among groups.
+3. Form initial hypothesis that explans the survival rate differences among groups.

 **Bonus**: